jormaechea/open-api-mocker/README.md

 - [x] Request and response logging
 - [x] Servers basepath support
 - [x] Support x-faker and x-count extension methods to customise generated responses
+- [x] Support for `latency` and `latencyRate` to introduce random latency to the response.
+Latency is number of milliseconds to wait before returning the response, rate is a number between 0-100 to specify when to add this behaviour.
+- [x] Support for `statusCode` and `statuscodeRate` to introduce a different statuscode to the response.
+Specify the statusCode to return and use the rate (a number between 0-100) to specify when to add this behaviour.
 - [ ] API Authentication

 ## Customizing Generated Responses